 Positivity

-Fulfilled by your current work
+Fulfilled by their current work

 “A good mentor takes on the role of both teacher and learner.”